divyanshu07-code/Library-Management-System/README.md

 - `app.secret_key` in `app.py` is a placeholder — change it before deploying anywhere public.
 - `library.db` is git-ignored so your database won't be committed; each fresh clone starts empty.
 - To reset the database at any time, just delete `library.db` and restart the app.

+If you like this project, consider giving it a ⭐ and sharing your feedback.